keboola/connection-docs/storage/tables/index.md

 Note that creating and removing the primary key can take some time on large tables.

-Apart from the primary key, you can mark a column as indexed.
+Apart from creating a primary key, you can mark a column as indexed.
 Indexes have some performance effects only on the deprecated MySQL backend.
 On the Redshfit and Snowflake backends, marking a column as indexed does not have any effect.
 You can mark a column as indexed in the table detail: